ACLU sues Indiana Department of Corrections

-EVANSVILLE, In.
-(WEHT) – An inmate from Evansville is at the center of a case that supporters say is necessary to protect a transgender prisoners’ Constitutional rights.
+EVANSVILLE, Ind.
+(WEHT) — An inmate from Evansville is at the center of a case that supporters say is necessary to protect transgender prisoners’ Constitutional rights.

-Cordellione’ is formerly know as Jonathan Richardson.
-While living as male, Richardson was sentenced to 55-years in prison for a 2001 murder in Evansville.
-The ACLU says the state’s decision to deny Cordellione’s surgery is a Constitutional violation.
+Cordellione was formerly known as Jonathan Richardson.
+While living as male, Richardson was sentenced to 55 years in prison for a 2001 murder in Evansville.
+The ACLU says the state’s decision to deny Cordellione’s surgery is a constitutional violation.

 “So we are alleging this violates the Eighth Amendment, and it also violates (the) Equal Protection (Clause) because non-transgender prisoners are able to get necessary surgeries,” says Falk.